retrography/digital-methods/index.md

 ## Target Audience

 PhD and research master students from VU, The Netherlands and abroad, engaged in research projects broadly related to business administration or organization studies.
-We would expect between 10 and 20 participants.
+We a maximum of 20 participants.

 ## Course Outline